programming-in-th/grader/README.md

 The default message to display in the last line of the checker's output for each verdict (see Checker) can be configured in the DefaultMessages field, which contains a map that has keys equal to each verdict, and values equal to the default message for the corresponding verdict.

+The location of the sandbox binary (named "isolate") must be specified, in case it is installed in a non-standard location.
+Specify this with the IsolateBinPath field.

 A sample global configuration is as follows:
 ```json
 {